Your Christmas Financial Blueprint

 If you’ve made a good estimate of your holiday costs and your cash-flow over the holiday period, you can plan for buying gifts and party supplies on a weekly basis from cash income, now.
 This is a popular way to do it, judging by how many Christmas-budgeting tools are on the internet: most of them are ready-formatted Excel spread sheets, so anyone can run them on a computer, tablet, or phone.

 Do your present-buying early and save cash.
-For instance, right now there are plenty of sales on – and at current rates of inflation it’s reasonable to assume many prices will have crept higher by Christmas!
+For instance, right now there are plenty of sales on in the wake of Black Friday – so it might be reasonable to conclude many prices will have crept higher by Christmas!
 By starting early, you can also use internet-based retailers and get the lower prices by waiting for non-urgent delivery.
 When you start early with gift-buying you have the time to find what you want and stick to the plan, not be forced into last-minute purchases that bust your budget.

 Party Planning